-Fibromyalgia syndrome (FMS) is a rheumatic disorder characterised by chronic, achy muscle with no apparent physical cause.
+Fibromyalgia syndrome (FMS) is a rheumatic disorder characterised by chronic, achy muscles with no apparent physical cause.
 It most commonly affects the lower back, neck, shoulders, back of the head, upper chest and thighs, although any body area may be involved.
-We may describe the pain as burning, throbbing, shooting or stabbing and is often more significant in the morning than at other times.
+We may describe the pain as burning, throbbing, shooting or stabbing, and it is often more significant in the morning than at other times.

 Chronic headaches, strange sensations in the skin, insomnia, irritable bowel syndrome, and temporomandibular joint syndrome (TMJ) may also accompany FMS.
 FMS sufferers’ other symptoms include premenstrual tension, irritable bladder, skin sensitivities, dry eyes and mouth, a need for frequent changes in eyeglass prescription, dizziness, and impaired coordination.
 Activities such as lifting and climbing stairs are often challenging and painful.

 Besides, depression often accompanies this disorder.
-Moreover, stress may trigger problems similar to those associated with cardiovascular disease and adrenal gland disorders.
-Because the immune system is typically suffering from this disorder, opportunistic viral and bacterial infections are common.
+Moreover, stress may trigger problems like cardiovascular disease and adrenal gland disorders.
+Because the immune system typically suffers from this disorder, opportunistic viral and bacterial infections are common.

 The ideal pattern of colonic treatments includes three alkalising colon hydrotherapy treatments with sodium bicarbonate, one anti-parasitic implant on the first treatment, one liver and gall bladder stimulating herbal implant on the second treatment, and high strength probiotic implant on the third colonic.

-Most FMS people also have sleep disorders such as sleep apnea, restless leg syndrome, bruxism (grinding teeth), sleep myoclonus (a sudden rapid contraction of muscle, or a group of muscles, during sleep or as one is falling asleep).
+Most FMS people also have sleep disorders such as sleep apnea, restless leg syndrome, bruxism (grinding teeth), and sleep myoclonus (a sudden rapid contraction of muscle, or a group of muscles, during sleep or as one falls asleep).
 Surprisingly, people with FMS often suffer from chronic fatigue ranging from mild to disabling.
 Other disorders common to sufferers of FMS include: